Broken7011/Broken7011/README.md

 ## 🧭 About Me

-Data Analyst turned **Data Engineer** with **3+ years** of hands-on experience designing, automating, and maintaining production data systems.
+**Data Engineer** with **3+ years** of hands-on experience designing, automating, and maintaining production data systems.
 I specialize in building scalable data platforms where **DevOps, Data Engineering, MLOps, and Cloud Infrastructure** converge.

 **My arsenal:** Kubernetes for orchestration · Terraform for IaC · Airflow for workflows · Spark/Kafka for distributed data processing · Python/SQL for everything in between.